andreimargeloiu/Android-Sliding-Puzzle/README.md

+# Find the complete instructions and documentation in /Documentation.pdf

 Following this tutorial you will create your own very first Android application using C# and Xamarin.
 There are no prerequisited to build a great app and you